Ludwig van Beethoven: Museums

-There is a museum—the Beethoven House, the place of his birth—in central Bonn.
-The same city has hosted a musical festival, the Beethovenfest, since 1845.
-The festival was initially irregular but has been organised annually since 2007.
+There is a museum—the Beethoven House, in the place of his birth in Bonn.
+Bonn has also hosted a musical festival, the Beethovenfest, since 1845.
+The festival was initially irregular but since 2007 has been organised annually.

+Two museums in Vienna are devoted to Beethoven.
+The Beethoven Museum in Probusgasse is where he wrote the Heiligenstadt Testament and the first sketches for the Eroica symphony.
+The Pasqualatihaus (Mölker Bastei 8) was his most enduring place of residence in Vienna, and is where he wrote the final versions of his Symphonies no. 5 and 6.

-The Ira F. Brilliant Center for Beethoven Studies, in the Dr. Martin Luther King Jr. Library, in the campus of San Jose State University, California, serves as a museum, research center, and host of lectures and performances devoted solely to Beethoven's life and works.
+The Ira F. Brilliant Center for Beethoven Studies, in the Dr. Martin Luther King Jr. Library, on the campus of San Jose State University, California, serves as a museum, research centre, and host of lectures and performances devoted solely to Beethoven's life and works.

 Sculptures

-The Beethoven Monument in Bonn was unveiled in August 1845, in honour of the 75th anniversary of his birth.
-It was the first statue of a composer created in Germany, and the music festival that accompanied the unveiling was the impetus for the very hasty construction of the original Beethovenhalle in Bonn (it was designed and built within less than a month, on the urging of Franz Liszt).
+The Beethoven Monument in Bonn was unveiled in August 1845, in honour of the 75th anniversary of Beethoven's birth.
+It was the first statue of a composer created in Germany, and the music festival that accompanied the unveiling was the impetus for the swift construction of the original Beethovenhalle in Bonn (it was designed and built within less than a month, on the urging of Franz Liszt).
 Vienna honoured Beethoven with a statue in 1880.

-Space

-The third-largest crater on Mercury is named in his honour, as is the main-belt asteroid 1815 Beethoven.

-Beethoven's music features twice on the Voyager Golden Record, a phonograph record containing a broad sample of the images, common sounds, languages, and music of Earth, sent into outer space with the two Voyager probes.
+Other

+The Beethoven Conservatory in St. Louis, Missouri, was named for the composer.

+In 2001, Beethoven's manuscript of the Symphony No. 9 became the first musical score added to the Memory of the World International Register established by UNESCO.